Spring 2022 Program

 LEAP is actively monitoring and adapting to the state orders on COVID-19 safety.
 Staff is currently planning for an in-person program with strict adherence to all safety guidelines.
-All staff must receive the COVID-19 Vaccine to work for LEAP's 2021 Summer Program.
+All staff must receive the COVID-19 vaccine to work for LEAP's 2021 Fall Program.
 LEAP will help you get the vaccine if you have not already.

 Apply to become a Senior Counselor